gear-foundation/academy/docs/15-tamagotchi-shop/homework.md

 hide_table_of_contents: true
 ---

-In this assignment, our Tamagotchi will be interacting with 2 other contracts: `tamagotchi-store` and `fungible-token`.
+In this assignment, the Tamagotchi will interact with 2 other contracts: `tamagotchi-store` and `fungible-token`.

 Reference these contracts from your Tamagotchi `Cargo.toml` as shown below: